intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 3. Converting __intel-sycl.device_region__ to appropriate runtime calls.

 ### ptensor Type
-The ptensor type extends the `mlir::tensor` type with `device` and `dist` parameters.
+Logicaly, the ptensor type extends the `mlir::tensor` type with `device`, `team` and `gid` attributes.
 The `ptensor.ptensor` enables SSA values representing tensors with annotations for distributed and device operation.

 The optional `device` indicates where the tensor lives, e.g. on which device.
 The target device is represented as a plain string which will be forwarded to the gpu/distributed runtimes.
 The exact syntax of device-identifiers is defined by the GPU runtime.
 For example, SYCL runtime will accept SYCL filter strings as defined [here](https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md#sycl_device_filter).
-The default value is `device=null`.
+The default `NoneType` which disables device support.

-The optional `dist` attribute indicates a team (of processes) among which the tensor is partitioned-distributed.
-The type of the `dist` parameter depends on the underlying runtime; for MPI and Intel's distributed runtime this would be a `int64`.
-It defaults to `NoneType`.
+The optional `team` attribute indicates a team (of processes) among which the tensor is partitioned-distributed.
+The type of the `team` attribute depends on the underlying runtime; for MPI and Intel's distributed runtime this would be a `int64`.
+It defaults to `NoneType` which disables support for distributed operation.

 ### __PTensor__ Operations
 The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
-Notice, since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `dist` attributes.
-Operations consuming ptensors react on the the `device` and `dist` attribute of their input.
+Notice, since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `team` attributes.
+Operations consuming ptensors react on the the `device` and `team` attribute of their input.

 There are many operations defined in the array API and even more in the numpy API.
 It does not seem feasable to have one MLIR operation per numpy function (we'd get a hundred or more).
 The Linalg dialect addresses this by 'classifying' them, for example into 'elementwise_unary' and 'elementwise_binary' operations and having the actual per-element-operation as a parameter.
 On the contrary, the TOSA dialect decided to have have an excat 1:1 mapping for every tensor-operation ('add', 'abs', 'ceil' 'arithmetic_right_shift' etc.).